 Day 4: Wiñaywayna – Machu Picchu

-On the final day, we pre-dawn to arrive early at the Sun Gate (Intipunku) before sunrise and enjoy the breathtaking views of Machu Picchu.
-The wake-up is earlier, around 4:00 am, breakfast at 4:30 am, and wait at the checkpoint until 5:30 am to start hiking, with the first 1 hour to Sungate and then another hour to Machu Picchu.
+On the final day, the goal is to reach the Sun Gate (Intipunku) before sunrise and take in that first unforgettable view of Machu Picchu.
+We’ll wake you up around 4:00 am, serve breakfast at 4:30 am, and then wait at the checkpoint until it opens at 5:30 am.
+The hike to the Sun Gate takes about an hour, followed by another hour to reach Machu Picchu itself.

 • Hiking Distance: 6 km / 3.7 mi